aliozinan/cli-file-tree/README.md

 ## Usage

-This CLI command basically allows you to select a file on your system using a menu interface with navigation feature and return the selected file's path.
+This Laravel CLI utility basically allows you to select a folder or a file on your system using a menu interface with navigation feature and return the selected file's path.

 You can also filter the files by (multiple) file extensions using the --filter option.